-During the Holy Month of Ramadan, all our venues will be open Saturday to Thursday from 10am to 2pm and 8pm to 12 midnight, and on Fridays from 8pm to 12 midnight.
-This special schedule includes evening hours that give visitors a unique opportunity to enjoy our Museums after sunset, into the late hours of the night.
+During the Holy Month of Ramadan, all our venues will be open Saturday to Thursday from 9am to 2pm and 8pm to midnight, and on Fridays from 8pm to midnight.
+This special schedule includes evening hours that give visitors a unique opportunity to enjoy our museums after sunset, into the late hours of the night.

 See our Visitor Guidelines for essential information about dress code, photography policies and other useful tips.